BCDevOps/devops-platform-workshops/workshop-material/slides/developer_operations/content/04_general_openshift_components_and_tasks/index.md

 #### Deployment Styles
 - Blue - Green
   - Two versions of an application "blue" and "green"
-  - “Green” version hosts current production application
+  - 'Green' version hosts current production application
-  - "Blue" version is the new version
+  - 'Blue' version is the new version
   - OpenShift Route can be configured to split traffic between Green and Blue (by %)
   - After validating new software version, can switch all traffic to new version